Visit our CHQA News Hub to stay up-to-date with the latest in corporate governance and law.

 A corporate lawyer known for his detailed industry knowledge and technical expertise, he also advises on equity markets transactions, corporate governance and directors duties, foreign investment approvals, capital management initiatives and corporate and securities law.

-Costas is recognised as a leading lawyer in his field in most independent guides, singled out for his ‘amazing legal mind’, his ‘commercial judgement’ and his tactical strength in public market M&A.
+Costas is widely recognised as a leading lawyer in his field in independent guides, singled out for his ‘amazing legal mind’, his ‘commercial judgement’ and his tactical strength in public market M&A.

 Our Ports team is the leading legal specialists in this sector, with key roles advising on all recent major national port refinancing deals.
 We were the sole legal advisers to NSW Treasury in relation to the A$5.07 billion restructure and refinancing of the State-owned assets of Port Botany and Port Kembla, with proceeds from the transaction to be invested in the NSW Government's infrastructure fund, Restart NSW.
 That transaction completed on 31 May 2013.